 Date Measure Monetary Policy/Operations Fiscal Policy Private Sector Regulatory Forbearance Containment new workers must undergo rapid tests.
 The sale of food and drink and other materials "in an untidy manner" inside and around the factories will not be permitted, except for the food services that the factories have contracted to prepare daily meals for the workers.
-June 20 • • • • Announced the temporary closure of all entertainment clubs, KTVs, nightclubs, discotheques, beer gardens, casinos, resorts, museum, parks, massage parlors, cinemas, sport centers, gyms, and schools in Phnom Penh for another two weeks, until July 3, 2021.
+June 20 • • • • Announced temporary closure of all entertainment clubs, KTVs, nightclubs, discotheques, beer gardens, casinos, resorts, museum, parks, massage parlors, cinemas, sport centers, gyms, and schools in Phnom Penh for another two weeks, until July 3, 2021.
 June 22 • [Ministry of Labour and Vocational Training] Started to disburse the USD 11 million from the post-lockdown cash transfer program to workers who were affected by the recent lockdowns in Phnom Penh, Kandal province's Takmao town and Sihanoukville, via electronic transfer.
-The cash handout program is specifically targeted at workers in the garment, footwear and travel goods sectors. • • • June 23 • • • • [Phnom Penh City Hall] Announced the reclassification of the remaining restriction zones in four communes of Posenchey District from the "Orange zone" into the "Yellow Zone" June 24 • • • • Announced the reopening of all private markets in Phnom Penh.
-June 26 • • • • Announced the extension of a temporary curfew in Siem Reap Province, until July 11, 2021.
-June 27 • • • • • [Banteay Meanchey Provincial Administration] Announced the extension of the travel ban south of Wat Thmey, Palilei 1 village, Sangkat Poipet, Poipet city, until July 6, 2021.
-June 28 • • • • Announced the temporary suspension on the sale of alcohol in Svay Rieng Province for another two weeks, until July 11, 2021.
-June 30 Announced additional measures to support the garment, aviation, and transportation sectors: (i) Support measures for the garment and tourism sectors: Extend the wage subsidies to the suspended workers in the garment factories and tourism sector for an additional three months, until September 2021.
-Each worker receives USD 40 subsidy.
-Extend the monthly tax holiday for the tourism-related businesses in Phnom Penh, Sihanoukville, Siem Reap, Kampot, Kep, Bavet city and •
+The cash handout program is specifically targeted at workers in the garment, footwear and travel goods sectors. • • • June 23 • • • • [Phnom Penh City Hall] Announced reclassification of the remaining restriction zones in four communes of Posenchey District from the "Orange zone" into the "Yellow Zone" June 24 • • • • Announced reopening of all private markets in Phnom Penh.
+June 26 • • • • Announced extension of the temporary curfew in Siem Reap Province, until July 11, 2021.
+June 27 • • • [Banteay Meanchey Provincial Administration] Announced extension of the travel ban south of Wat Thmey, Palilei 1 village, Sangkat Poipet, Poipet city, until July 6, 2021.
+June 28 • • • • Announced temporary suspension on the sale of alcohol in Svay Rieng Province for another two weeks, until July 11, 2021.
+June 30 • Announced additional measures to support the garment, aviation, and transportation sectors: (i) Support measures for the garment and tourism sectors: • •

-Date Monetary Policy/Operations Fiscal Policy Measure Private Sector Regulatory Forbearance Containment July 9 Monetary Policy/Operations Poi Pet city for an additional three months, until September 2021. - Extend the exemption of the social security and health care contribution during the suspended period. - Further delay the implementation of pension fund contribution until December 2021. (ii) Support Measures for Civil Aviation Sector: - Extend the exemption of the minimum tax for an additional three months, until September 2021, for the Cambodia-registered airlines companies. - Further delay the payment of unpaid aviation fee for another three months, until September 2021. (iii) Support Measures for Transportation and Logistics sector: - Exemption of the license fee for the custom brokers for 2021 and 2022. • Announced additional cash subsidies for poor and vulnerable groups under the National Social Protection Council (NSPC)-Cambodia, for an additional three months, until September 2021.
-Private Sector Regulatory Forbearance Containment Announced the temporary closure of all entertainment clubs, KTVs, nightclubs, discotheques, beer gardens, casinos, resorts, museum, parks, massage parlors cinemas, sport centers, gyms, and schoo in Phnom Penh for another two weeks, ur July 23, 2021.
-July 10 • • • • Announced extension of temporary curfe in Siem Reap Province, until July 24, 202 July 14 • • • • Announced temporary suspension of enti- and exit through the Cambodian- Vietnamese border of skilled workers, technicians, employees of Vietnamese companies for one month, from July 18, 2021.
-July 23 • • • Announced the temporary closure of all entertainment clubs, KTVs, nightclubs, discotheques, beer gardens, casinos, resorts, museum, parks, massage parlor cinemas, sport centers, gyms, and school in Phnom Penh for another two weeks, u August 6, 2021.
-July 24 • • • • Announced extension of temporary curfe in Siem Reap Province, until August 7, 2021.
-July 29 • • • • Announced temporary curfew from 9 p.m 3 a.m. across Phnom Penh (all cities and
+Date Measure

+Monetary Policy/Operations Fiscal Policy Private Sector Regulatory Forbearance Containment

+Poi Pet city for an additional three

+months, until September 2021.

+Extend the exemption of the social

+security and health care

+contribution during the suspended

+period.

+Further delay the implementation of

+pension fund contribution until

+December 2021.

+(ii) Support Measures for Civil Aviation

+Sector:

+Extend the exemption of the

+minimum tax for an additional three

+months, until September 2021, for

+the Cambodia-registered airlines

+companies.

+Further delay the payment of

+unpaid aviation fee for another

+three months, until September

+2021.

+(iii) Support Measures for Transportation

+and Logistics sector:

+Exemption of the license fee for the

+custom brokers for 2021 and 2022.

+Announced additional cash subsidies for

+poor and vulnerable groups under the

+National Social Protection Council (NSPC)-

+Cambodia, for an additional three months,

+la de c until September 2021.

+July 9 • • • • Announced temporary closure of all

+entertainment clubs, KTVs, nightclubs,

+discotheques, beer gardens, casinos,

+resorts, museum, parks, massage parlors,

+cinemas, sport centers, gyms, and schools

+in Phnom Penh for another two weeks, unt

+July 23, 2021.

+July 10 • • • • Announced extension of the temporary

+curfew in Siem Reap Province, until July

+24, 2021.

+July 14 • • • • Announced temporary suspension of entry

+- and exit through the Cambodian-

+Vietnamese border of skilled workers,

+technicians, employees of Vietnamese

+companies for one month, from July 18,

+2021.

+July 23 1. • • Announced temporary closure of all

+July 20 - entertainment clubs, KTVs, nightclubs,

+discotheques, beer gardens, casinos,

+resorts, museum, parks, massage parlors,

+cinemas, sport centers, gyms, and schools

+in Phnom Penh for another two weeks, unti

+August 6, 2021.

+July 24 • • • • Announced extension of the temporary

+curfew in Siem Reap Province, until August

+7, 2021.

+July 29 • • • • Announced temporary curfew from 9 p.m.-

+3 a.m. across Phnom Penh (all cities and